TheUpskillingLabs/clustertest/docs/PODSQUAD-ONBOARDING.md

 4. **The deck export has gates:** Pod Mode + a completed workbook + a real project title.
 The bar's hint names exactly what's missing — read it to them.
 5. **Offline is fine.** After first load, no network needed.
 Venue wifi is a non-event.
 6. **"Self-destruct" means it.** The reset on the Sources screen clears the saved board.
 Export first if in doubt.
 7. **Nothing uploads anywhere, ever.** Their data is in their browser and in whatever zips *they choose* to commit.
-That's the entire privacy story, and it's a good one — tell it proudly.
+That's the entire privacy story — tell it proudly.

 ---

 Three weeks.
 A working starting place.
 Write access.
 A method that's already proven it can be modded, a squad that's already proven it can rebuild what the field says is broken — and a room full of your neighbors arriving July 28 to use whatever you make of it.

 **Fork it.
-Change one thing.
+Change something.
 Ship the link.**

 *Questions this doc didn't answer are gaps in this doc — file a 🧠 issue and we'll fix the doc, not just the answer.*